ReneOlsthoorn/Ground/README.md

 That project failed because it was too slow.

 After realising that managed code is too slow, you'd think that Microsoft would put effort into making a great library of high performance native Windows DLLs for common programming tasks.
-However, they did not do that and the negative consequences are still felt today.
+However, they didn't do that and the consequences are still felt today.

 ### Neglectance became failing
 You want to load a JSON?
 Too bad, there is no native Microsoft Windows DLL available for that.
 You want to rotate 3D coordinates or play a music module?
 No native Microsoft Windows DLL for that.
 You want to load a JPG with a native Microsoft Windows DLL?
-Well, that will not be easy.
+Well, also that will not be easy.

 This is not a coincidence.
 Like I said, Microsoft never tried to offer a great library of native DLLs in Windows, although they had all the resources to do so.
 It might be a conscious decision, because Microsoft sells software themselves and a great library in Windows would undermine their advantage.
-Nowadays, intiatives like MSYS2 puts Microsoft to shame by providing a list of precompiled packages that have links to documentation and sourcecode.
+Nowadays, intiatives like MSYS2 put Microsoft to shame by providing a list of precompiled packages that have links to documentation and sourcecode.
 If you want an OS for programmers, you'd better move to Linux or BSD that contain standard libraries like libjpeg and libpng.

 The fact that so little functionality is offered by Windows DLLs has also consequences for `Ground`.
 Most of the DLLs must be downloaded, like SDL3 and libmikmod.
 Microsoft is a trillion dollar company with the most dominant OS for 30 years, but for loading a JPG, I use a downloaded DLL called SDL3_image.dll.
 Windows is pretty much an empty shell.

-### About the Visual Studio C language
+### The demise of Visual Studio C
 On Windows, many programmers use the 50-years old language C as their low-level programming language.
 Understandably so.
-The quality of the generated code by Visual Studio C is good and the sourcecode can be reused for other processors.
+The quality of the generated code is good and the sourcecode can be reused for other processors.
-However, there are major annoyances:
+However if you have chosen Visual Studio C, there are major annoyances:
 1. The Visual Studio C compiler forces "secure" code onto you.
 Microsoft has `/GS`, `SDL checks` and runtime checks.
 1. A massive runtime library is included when you create a `HelloWorld.exe`.
 Before you know it, you need to ship `vc_redist.x64.exe` with your little 4k demo.